Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator

-In this paper, we establish the first existence result for solutions to the critical semilinear equation involving the logarithmic Schrödinger operator with subcritical logarithmic nonlinearities.
-Additionally, we present the first existence result for least-energy solutions to the Brezis-Nirenberg type problem for the fractional pseudo-relativistic Schrödinger operator with subcritical and critical nonlinearities.
-Specifically, we demonstrate that the least-energy solutions of the fractional pseudo-relativistic Schrödinger equation converge, up to a subsequence, to a nontrivial least-energy solution of the limiting problem involving the logarithmic Schrödinger operator.
-Furthermore, we provide regularity result for solutions to the logarithmic Schrödinger equation with sublinear nonlinearities.
-Our approach relies on uniform positive bounds for elements in the Nehari manifold, least-energy solutions, the Mountain-pass structure, the Palais-Smale condition, variational methods and asymptotic expansion.
+In this paper, we study critical semilinear nonlocal elliptic equations involving the logarithmic Schr\"odinger operator and its fractional pseudo-relativistic counterpart, both arising in quantum models with nonlocal and relativistic effects.
+We first establish the existence, uniqueness, and regularity of weak solutions to equations involving the logarithmic operator $(I - \Delta)^{\ln}$ with subcritical logarithmic nonlinearities.
+We then investigate a Brezis–Nirenberg-type problem involving the fractional pseudo-relativistic Schr\"odinger operator $(I - \Delta)^s$, and prove the existence of least-energy solutions under both subcritical and critical nonlinearities.
+In particular, we show that these least-energy solutions converge, up to a subsequence, to a nontrivial least-energy solution of the limiting problem as $s \to 0^+$.
+Our approach relies on variational methods, including the geometry of Nehari manifold, uniform positive lower bounds, mountain pass structure, Palais–Smale condition, and delicate asymptotic analysis.